SharadJ19/Flex-It-Out/README.md

 ## ✨ What it does

-- Counts your squats automatically using your webcam
+- Counts your squats, pushups and crunches automatically using your webcam
 - Shows your pose landmarks in real-time
 - Tracks your form using angle detection
 - Simple and easy to use interface